bat/bat/doc/manual/mcmc.md

   \label{eq:mcmc-marginal}
   P(\theta_1, \theta_2 \cond D) = \int \prod_{i \ne 1,2} \rmdx{\theta_i} P(\vecth \cond D).
 \f}
+Therefore Bayesian inference in practice requires good integration techniques.

+For low-dimensional problems, deterministic integration methods are usually the fastest and most robust.
+For marginalization, BAT defaults to evaluating on a grid, that is Riemann integration, for 1D and 2D problems.

+@see BCIntegrate::SetMarginalizationMethod(BCIntegrate::kMargGrid)

 When the number of parameters grows, the only feasible algorithms to perform the integration are Monte Carlo methods; i.e., methods based on random numbers.